3-Axis Vs 4-Axis Vs 5-Axis Machining: Their Difference

 • Higher quality surface finishes.
 The multi-axis cutting ability provides a more even tool load and cutting, resulting in better part surface quality.

 Another limitation customers have is that 5-axis machining may require multiple tool changes to complete all the necessary cuts.
-While a 3-axis machine can often machine a part with a single tool, 5-axis machining frequently needs different tools to have customers access parts from different angles.
-This results in longer setup times for customers and can reduce bottom line efficiency.
+While a 3-axis machine can often machine a part with a single tool, 5-axis machining frequently needs different tools to allow customers to access parts from different angles.
+This results in longer setup times for customers and can reduce bottom-line efficiency.

 So there you have it – the key differences between 3-axis, 4-axis, and 5-axis CNC machining are summarized.
 While the 3-axis gets the job done for a lot of parts, stepping up to add 4 or 5 axes opens new doors of capabilities, functions, capabilities and abilities.
 The tradeoff is added complexity and cost.